Breaking the cubic barrier in the Solovay-Kitaev algorithm: Background on Lie groups

-We introduce some definitions that we will use in the proof of \Thm{th:cannil} and later on as well.
-If $G$ is any Lie group, then we can define a group $G[[\eps]]$, whose elements are elements of $G$ perturbed by formal power series expansions in a formal parameter $\eps$.
-We also define $G[[\eps]]_0$ to be the subgroup of $G[[\eps]]$ of those elements that become the identity $1 \in G$ if we set $\eps = 0$.
+We introduce some definitions and facts that we will use in the proof of \Thm{th:cannil} and afterwards.
+If $G$ is an algebraic group, we define the group $G[[\eps]]$ to be the group of $\R[[\eps]]$-points of $G$, where $\R[[\eps]]$ is the ring of formal power series in $\eps$.
+More explicitly, if $G$ is the set of solutions in $\M(d,\R)$ to a set of polynomial equations, then $G[[\eps]]$ is by definition the set of solutions in $\M(d,\R[[\eps]])$ to the same equations.
+We define $G[[\eps]]_0$ to be the subgroup of $G[[\eps]]$ of those elements that become the identity $1 \in G$ if we set $\eps = 0$.
+The group $G[[\eps]]$ is then a semidirect product \begin{eq}{e:semidir} G[[\eps]] \cong G \ltimes G[[\eps]]_0. \end{eq} We will also use the quotient group $G[[\eps]]/\eps^n$, by definition the set of $\R[[\eps]]/\eps^n$-points of $G$, and the corresponding subquotient $G[[\eps]]_0/\eps^n$.

-More rigorously, we can define the group law in $G[[\eps]]$ using the Taylor expansion of the smooth group law in $G$.
-Alternatively, the subgroup $G[[\eps]]_0$ only depends on the Lie algebra $L$ of $G$, and can be defined from a certain completion of the universal enveloping algebra $U(L)$ of $L$.
-We can then define $G[[\eps]]$ itself as a semidirect product $G \ltimes G[[\eps]]_0$.
-As a third approach, if $G$ is a real algebraic group, we can define $G[[\eps]]$ by taking the equations that define $G$ and solving them over the ring $\R[[\eps]]$ of formal real power series.